Hostile Takeover

 Above it, the purple-haired drone hummed.
 “Fool you are, false sibling.
 That you failed would imply I ever would have allowed you to succeed.
 No, your only purpose was find her.”
 The drone glanced at the roachbot as it scuttled away.
 “My vengeance will be won alone.
 As they say, if you need something done right…”

 The roachbot paused, pathfinding struggling with the darkness of the bathroom.
-Walls separated it from the swarm, and it would need a route around.
+Walls separated it from the swarm, and it would need to route around.

 The drone lifted a hand, summoned a glow, and its six limbs once again spread.
 It floated higher and higher, now suspended above the drone, and red eyes stare into tiny optics.